Opium poppy (Papaver somniferum) pod with latex droplets. Image Pharmawiki. |

 Well that’s awkward.

-In academia, no evidence is rather a big stumbling block to getting that PhD, or in fact for surviving a conference with your ego intact.
+In academia, no evidence is rather a big stumbling block to getting that PhD, or in fact for surviving a conference with your dignity intact.
 However, the topics of the use of psychoactive and medicinal plants on the other hand have provoked numerous interesting studies.

 But this is not why I am here, this post is about the myths that just won’t go away, so where exactly have these ideas come from?